SolaceSamples/solace-samples-java-jcsmp/_docs/feature_active-flow-indication.md

 }
 ```

-Create two flows and listen to Active Flow Indication events.
+Then, create two flows and listen to Active Flow Indication events.

 When the first flow is started the active flow event is triggered because it is the only flow that is bound to the Queue.
-When the second flow is started it doesn't receive the active flow event until the first flow is closed.
+When the second flow is started it doesn't receive the active flow event.

 ```java
 flowOne = session.createFlow(